Tackling common teaching challenges

 If possible, you may wish to coordinate your assigned work with that of other courses.
 Experience has shown that the number of assignment submission deadlines at the end of term for each student can be excessive.
 Further, it should be taken into account that for cross-section courses, students have often different deadlines.

 It is worth spreading submission deadlines and coordinating them with other faculty members from your sections, if possible.
-You could also discuss with colleagues, so that you make sure that there is no overlapping in the assignment schedules of classes.
+Informal discussion or formal oppportunites, such as Teaching Commissions, provide opportunities to make sure that there is no overlapping in the date and type of assignments.
+You can also look at the schedules of classes.

 Which types to choose and why